esrlabs/bake-vscode-extension/README.md

 ## Release Notes
 ## 0.6.0
-- Register found bake targets as build tasks
+- Register bake targets as build targets with the taskProvider
-- Search for and open Project.meta files for editing
+- Searches entire workspace for targets for setting include paths or build

 ## 0.5.0
 - Introduced search for Project.meta files to configure workspace with